Man downloads AnyDesk on phone, loses Rs 5 lakh in minutes

-Online scams are on a rise, you should be very careful about what you click upon and what you download.
+Online scams are on the rise.
+You should be very careful about what you click upon and what you download.
 In a costly blunder, a Thane-based man lost Rs 5 lakh while he was trying to fix his television's display.
-He downloaded the AnyDesk app on his phone and within seconds his bank account was robbed of Rs 5 lakh.
+The man downloaded the AnyDesk app on his phone and within seconds his bank account was robbed of Rs 5 lakh.
 AnyDesk app is used by IT professionals worldwide, to remotely connect to their clients' devices to help with technical issues.However, the scammer used his skills to gain access to the man's device and access his bank account details.

 The first and foremost thing to keep yourself safe from remote access scams is to never give anyone you don't know access to your devices and another important thing is to never share online banking login details or any passwords with anyone.